hugorbarbosa/cpp-project-template/README.md

 A report file is created in the `build-clang-tidy` directory.

+Please consult the [tools documentation](./doc/tools.md) to know more details about clang-tidy.

-## Doxygen documentation
+## Source code documentation

-The Doxygen tool is used to generate documentation from source code.
+Doxygen is used to check and generate documentation from source code.
 The correspondent script generates the doxygen documentation, using the following commands:

 ```sh
 $ cd <project-directory>